FFFF-0000h/Tech-Scrolls/README.md

 - **socket**: one endpoint of a two-way communication link between two programs running on the network

-- **Software architecture**: refers to the fundamental structures of a software system and the discipline of creating such structures and systems.
+- **software architecture**: refers to the fundamental structures of a software system and the discipline of creating such structures and systems.
 Each structure comprises software elements, relations among them, and properties of both elements and relations.

-- **Software Engineering**: is the process of analyzing user needs and designing, constructing, and testing end-user applications that will satisfy these needs through the use of software programming languages.
+- **software Engineering**: is the process of analyzing user needs and designing, constructing, and testing end-user applications that will satisfy these needs through the use of software programming languages.

-- **Software integration**: Software integration is the process of bringing together various types of software sub-systems so that they create a unified single system.
+- **software integration**: Software integration is the process of bringing together various types of software sub-systems so that they create a unified single system.
 Software integration can be required for a number of reasons, such as: Migrating from a legacy system to a new database system, including cloud-based data storage.

-- **Source Code**: is any collection of code, with or without comments, written using a human-readable programming language, usually as plain text.
+- **source code**: is any collection of code, with or without comments, written using a human-readable programming language, usually as plain text.

 - **SQL (Structured Query Language)**: SQL is a domain-specific language used in programming and designed for managing data held in a relational database management system, or for stream processing in a relational data stream management system.
 According to ANSI (American National Standards Institute), it is the standard language for relational database management systems.